jraleman/cv/index.md

 Career highlights include responsibility for scalable web and mobile applications in various industries, integration of AI-driven solutions to enhance user experiences, optimization of cloud-based infrastructures to ensure efficiency and cost-effectiveness.

-I am committed to continuous learning and to an ever-advancing skill set-from the latest technological advancements to AI/ML frameworks, through cloud solutions, to everything that relates to modern web development.
+I am committed to continuous learning and to an ever-advancing skill set-from the latest technological advancements to everything that relates to modern web development, mobile apps, cloud solutions, and AI technologies.
 This dedication to self-improvement ensures that I am able to stay on top of the constantly changing technology.

 _______________________________________________________________________________